Case Study: How a Healthcare Business Was Able to Eliminate MCA Debt

 4. It’s unlawful to pursue a guarantor (owner) if the borrower (business) is not in default.
 The business is not in when paying the court's newly determined amount.
 Moreover, when the amount is $0 it's impossible to be in default.

 Once we threatened to file a show cause hearing, our client’s MCA lender dropped the lawsuit.
-Thanks to this approach, The Lane Law Firm was able to eliminate our client’s MCA debt and resolve all personal guarantee obligations
+Thanks to this approach, The Lane Law Firm was able to eliminate MCA debt and resolve all personal guarantee obligations for Triniti DME Solutions, LLC.

-Bottom line, MCA debt can be a nightmare for businesses in Texas, but there is a way out.
-Chapter 11 bankruptcy can help you restructure your debts and take care of personal guarantees that put your personal assets at risk.
+MCA debt can be a nightmare for businesses in Texas, but there is a way out.
 As this case study illustrates, this business owner was able to wipe out over $555K of MCA debt and save his company from predatory lenders.
+Chapter 11 bankruptcy provides a proven legal path to eliminate MCA debt, resolve personal guarantees, and restore business stability.

-If you need help with your debt situation, don’t wait any longer - book a free, no obligation consultation today.
-We will help you find the best solution for your business and prepare you for future success.
-If you need help exploring your debt restructuring options or deciding if bankruptcy is right for you, contact our team.
-Don’t delay.
+If your business is overwhelmed by MCA loans or predatory lenders, don’t wait any longer.
+Contact The Lane Law Firm today for a free, no obligation consultation today.
+We'll find the best solution for your business and prepare you for future success.
 Help is here, and you may be able to save your business from closing down.